IndigoCurnick/blog-tools/README.md

 In `blog-tools` all slugs are /{date}/{sub-slug}.

 Make sure the "slug" filed in the JSON is *just* the final sub-slug
-- `blog-tools` will automatically handle the date for you

 ## How This Crate is Organised